Information About Andy - Glenrothes teacher - (3 reviews)

 Classically trained pianist of 30 years experience teaching Grades 1-8 and beyond, or just that film score you love.
 See below for more about what I do.

-I have been playing the piano for almost 30 years now.
+I have been playing the piano for 30 years now.
 I was classically trained from a young age, and began performing at local festivals and recitals when I was 9 years old.
 This continued throughout secondary school where I was awarded a Music Scholarship and performed orchestral performances of my two favourite pieces in the world: Beethoven's 3rd Piano Concerto at St. Martin-in-the-Fields in London, and Rachmaninoff's 2nd Piano Concerto.

 In 2005 I gained my Bachelor of Music degree with Honours from the University of Edinburgh, where I was also awarded the Tovey Memorial Prize during my 2nd undergraduate year.
 It was at University that I also diversified into other genres of music, including film scores and progressive rock.
 I still consider myself a classical pianist first and foremost, but it never ceases to amaze me the diversity of colours and landscapes that can be created with this most amazing of instruments.